What we do

 Our website has a secure login area, which means that agencies can make referrals and enquiries online, and prospective families can browse children’s profiles and make enquiries at any time of the day.
 Subscribe today.

 Agencies can refer children to the website as soon as they need a new permanent family and, unlike the newspaper, the children do not have to wait to be featured in the next monthly edition, so they can go 'live' sooner.
 As there are also not the same issues with space, children’s profiles on the website can be longer and more detailed, with extra photographs and a video clip.

 Results from BAAF’s video research project, funded by BBC Children in Need, Marsh Ltd and The Dorus Trust, have found that 83 per cent of those who viewed video clips on the Be My Parent website – whether potential adopters and permanent foster carers or social workers – found them “very useful”.
 Read more about the outcomes of the project.

 The British Association for Adoption and Fostering (BAAF) provides general information and advice about adoption and fostering to adoption and fostering agencies and other professionals, prospective families and the general public.
 You can contact your country or regional BAAF office by telephone, email or post.

 If your query relates specifically to Be My Parent, then please contact us instead.

-Between April 2012 and September 2013, at least 153 children were placed with adoptive or permanent foster families through Be My Parent.
-80 were placed on their own, and 73 as part of groups of siblings.
+Between April 2013 and March 2014, at least 160 children were placed with adoptive or permanent foster families through Be My Parent.

 The Be My Parent information pack contains several leaflets that provide basic information on adoption and fostering, such as Could you Adopt or Foster a Child? and The 10 Steps of Adoption, and a list of UK adoption and fostering agencies and other useful organisations.